Principles of Medicare Reform and Access to Specialty Care

 - the addition of the part D prescription drug benefit;

-- the increased prevalence of obese patients which is a significant factor in the growth of Medicare expenses associated with treating chronic diseases among seniors;3
+- the increased prevalence of obese patients which is a significant factor in the growth of Medicare expenses associated with treating chronic diseases among seniors;1

-- increased beneficiary demand for services due to many factors – first dollar coverage among Medigap plans, direct to consumer advertising, lower beneficiary cost-sharing requirements, and a medical liability system that encourages inefficiencies including the practice of defensive medicine; and the growth of chronic disease among seniors in which obesity is a significant contributing factor; and
+- increased beneficiary demand for services due to many factors – first dollar coverage among Medigap plans, direct-to-consumer advertising, lower beneficiary cost-sharing requirements, the growth of chronic disease among seniors and a medical liability system that encourages inefficiencies including the practice of defensive medicine; and fraud and abuse.

 The American Academy of Orthopaedic Surgeons (AA0S) believes that the Medicare program needs fundamental reform because of its impending financial crisis which threatens patient access to medical care.
 To achieve Medicare solvency, the AAOS believes that policymakers must undertake a thorough review of all program components, including health care delivery and benefits, payments to providers, and initiatives to contain costs.

 I. Health Care Delivery and Benefits

 The AAOS has been engaged in quality initiatives to improve patient care and outcomes for several decades and maintains this as a top priority.
 The AAOS is actively involved in developing the quality measures for orthopaedic care.
 Through the Orthopaedic Quality Institute, the AAOS works with government and private stakeholders to define needs and expectations of quality measures.
 Using this input, orthopaedic surgeons and staff are producing metrics which better define and measure value in musculoskeletal health.
 These measures are anticipated to improve systems such as the Physician Quality Reporting System (PQRS) and evaluations by private payers.